elmerurbina/elmerurbina/README.md

 - 👀 I’m interested in: Python, Automation, AI, Machine Learning and web development.
 -  I’m currently learning: Python, Django, NLTK, Java, MySQL, Tensor flow, Pandas.
 -  I’m looking to collaborate on: Automation, AI, Machine Learning, Data Science or web development projects.
--  How to reach me via email at, elmerurbina570@gmail.com
+-  You can reach me via email at. elmerurbina570@gmail.com

 -  Here are some of the projects I am currently working on.